 Seattle Art Dealers Association (SADA) creates monthly magazines which are mailed to art buyers, enthusiasts and collectors, and distributed at participating galleries.

 Seattle International Film Festival (SIFF) takes place in late May to early June each year and is the largest film festival in North America.
 Engage patrons through the widely distributed Guide and Catalog.

-Created in partnership with Seattle Out & Proud, the Pride Guide is an indispensable resource during June, Seattle’s Pride month, and a great way to reach Seattle’s LGBTQIA+ communities.
+Created in partnership with Seattle Out & Proud, Seattle Pride Magazine is a quarterly publication featuring a special Official Seattle Pride Guide issue in June, Seattle’s Pride month.
+The magazine is a great way to reach Seattle’s LGBTQIA+ communities year-round.

 Encore Spotlight is the digital hub for performing arts in the Greater Seattle Area and San Francisco Bay Area.
-It was created as an extension of Encore’s arts programs and provides a new platform of engagement for curious audiences and seasoned arts patrons.
-Encore Spotlight offers compelling content, access to digital Encore programs, local performance calendars and an exciting way to engage with the local performance arts communities.
-Visitors are able to learn more about performing arts organizations, their upcoming seasons and general happenings of our cultural communities.
+Created as an extension of our flagship product, Encore arts programs, Encore Spotlight provides a platform for curious audiences to engage with the local arts.
+Encore Spotlight offers compelling content that highlights performances and artists, access to digital Encore programs, and an intuitive calendar for local events.